moust/phonegap-xapkreader/README.md

 phonegap-xapkreader
 ===================

-Cordova plugin to access files in APK Expansion Files
+Cordova plugin to access files in APK Expansion Files for Cordova/Phonegap Android application.

+# Requirements

+This suppose you have already implemented the expansion files donwloader service in your application.
+If not, please look at there : http://developer.android.com/google/play/expansion-files.html

 # Adding the Plugin to your project